 Provide a registration form AND deposit NOW if you wish to be first in line.
-Click HERE to complete the registration form; send in $1,000 USD (details on the registration form) which is FULLY REFUNDABLE until the expedition goes live which may be around October, 2018 or earlier depending on the cruise company schedule.
+Click HERE to complete the registration form; send in $1,050 USD ($1,000 cash discount price) which is FULLY REFUNDABLE until the expedition goes live which may be around October, 2018 or earlier depending on the cruise company schedule.

 IMPORTANT: YOU WILL NOT BE ON THE CRUISE LIST UNLESS YOU SUBMIT BOTH A REGISTRATION FORM AND DEPOSIT FOR EACH PERSON AT THE SAME TIME.

 All prices are quoted in US Dollars and can be paid in the following ways:

 To pay by credit card go to https://houstonwebsolutions.formstack.com/forms/credit_card_authorization_form